george-aristides/project-1/github-guide.md

 To make sure this worked, you can type "git branch -vv" and it will show you the status of each branch - it should say [origin/dev] if it is upstream
 This means you can now type commands like "git push" and "git pull" directly from your branch without having to specify anything else

-I don't think you always need to make your small branches upstream if you don't plan on having a version on the github repo to work on over time, I should check back on that I honestly can't remember.
-Generally its safe to do so, and don't work on other peoples' small branches.
+This should be done if you want your branch to have a version on github that you push updates to, though for a small branch you may not want to do this and will probably just merge it directly into a larger branch that exists on github

 # Push and Pull
 In order to make changes or update your local repo, you can push and pull